utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ## Organizing with folders

 The sidebar navigation displays the folder structure for your Private API Network.
 API Network Managers can drag elements and sub-folders into different folders.
 You can add descriptions to folders to describe elements within the folders.
 You can also add Folder Managers to specific folders.
+To learn more about managing folders, see [Managing elements](#managing-elements).

 <img alt="Create new folder in Private Network" src="https://assets.postman.com/postman-docs/v10/private-api-network-organize-folders-v10.jpg" width="300px"/>